(A work in progress…)

 - Australian Survivor All Stars (Season 5): So much Survivor.
 So much TV.
 So much time in my life that I’ll never get back.
 And really, half the cast aren’t really ‘All Stars’.
 They didn’t make it far in their own seasons or were very good at the game.
 It’s just that viewers seemed to like them.
 But I can’t stop watching.
 In the end, I was happy enough with the winner (though would have preferred Moana to win).

 - Survivor Season 40: Winners at War: Bringing back winners from 20 seasons.
 OMG.
 Am loving this season.
 Every player is interesting and knows how to play.
 I don’t love the Extinction Island thing.
 But it’s a great theme for one of our favourite shows.
+In the end, it was one of the best seasons ever with a worthy winner.
+Why did no one take him out earlier, knowing how good he is?

 - Crashing: OK.
 Who’s watched Phoebe Waller-Bridge’s predecessor to Fleabag?
 I loved Fleabag so it was fascinating to see a first draft.
-Instead of the uptight contrasting character to Fleabag being her sister, in this case, it’s Phoebe’s childhood best friend’s (and unrequited love) fiance.
+Instead of the uptight contrasting character to Fleabag being her sister, in this case, it’s Phoebe’s childhood best friend (and unrequited love)’s fiance.
 Waller-Bridge’s character is wild and shocking and sexual.
 But what doesn’t work is that, unlike Fleabag, where there’s a rationale for the protagonist’s coldness, fucked-up-edness and wild behaviour, here, there is none.
 It’s pure id.
 Scenes often end in a mass fight verging on an orgy involving liquid (food, wine, paint, bodily fluids).
 They often go too far, because the sake of it seems to be to go too far.
-Now, it was watchable and has some great bits, but all in all, is a promise of what’s to come.
+It was watchable and has some great bits, but all in all, is a promise of what’s to come.

 - El Camino: Six years since Breaking Bad.
 I remember being obsessed with it, captivated by it, and yet I’m surprised now how much I’d forgotten.
 I read a catch-up summary online and here we were: ready to watch El Camino, which basically tells us what happened to Jesse Pinkman after the final episode.
 As before, the filming, the angles, the storytelling: all top-notch and the characters were always uniformly fascinating.
 So, I’m glad they made it!
 And I’m glad we watched it.